Sourav-kalal/Food_Runner/README.md

 </p>

 > This is a Food ordering app which is created for Internshala Android Development Training.
-> Note :  Url and token were provided by internshala itself
+Url and token were provided by internshala itself

 ## Screenshots
 <p>